 These barriers are linked, in their most extreme forms, to violence, abuse, neglect and exploitation because dementia is not part of most people's awareness until they need to consider it.
 This lack of consideration of how the needs of people with dementia differ can perpetuate negative treatment of them and the cycle of ignorance and disrespect.
-Additionally, as many people with dementia do not have a voice themselves (especially in advanced stages of dementia), these barriers to equal human rights and respect remain overlooked unless advocacy organisations and/or support is available and governments prioritise the needs of people with dementia, their families and carers.
+Additionally, as many people with dementia do not have a voice themselves (especially in advanced stages of dementia), these barriers to equal human rights and respect remain overlooked unless advocacy organisations and/or support is available.
+Dementia Australia urges the Northern Territory government to include the needs of people with dementia, their families and carers in the draft Disability Strategy.

 "Firstly - Know the rights - Expect those with disabilities to have something to contribute and take the time to listen and comprehend what they are saying.
 Don't talk over the top of them or FOR them unless they ask you to.
 Have the Shire councils with a Disability Access reference group for all public works, have a Dementia Friendly Community be established and train the various shop owners, business people, care practices and care homes in the best inclusive practice.
-Lead by personal example of inclusion too."
-Person living with dementia
+Lead by personal example of inclusion too." - Person living with dementia